What new technology will we see in 2013?

 Although the finished product is still some way off, it’s believed that we may see it on shelves sometime in Q4 of 2013.

-As far as new technology goes, this is about as cutting-edge as it gets for home electronics at the moment.
-It’s essentially a USB peripheral device about the same size as an smartphone that creates a 3-Dimensional interaction space of 8 cubic feet to precisely interact with and control software on your laptop or desktop computer.
-It’s so accurate that it’s able to sense individual hand and finger movements independently, as well as small items such as a pen.
+The Leap Motion is roughly the same size as a smartphone; it does its magic by creating a 3-Dimensional interaction space of 8 cubic feet to precisely interact with and control software on your laptop or desktop computer – it can even sense individual hand and finger movements independently, as well as small items such as a pen.

 With Xbox 720 gossip and concepts churning around inside the rumour mill for the past couple of years now, there’s no doubt that we’re beginning to learn some real hard facts now.
 If the Xbox 720, if that’s what it is to be called, is to be launched in the run up to Christmas 2013, an official announcement from Microsoft can’t be far away.

 So what can we expect from the 360′s successor?

 A 56-page document leaked from within Microsoft in June indicates that the new console will feature 1080p 3D support, Blu-ray player and DVR functionaly, which would suggest that Microsoft is trying to position the console as a single all-in-one set-top box for your living room.

 Speaking specs, it is said that the machine will have two independent GPUs, and a CPU with four or six cores, one for Kinect, the other for the operating system.